(Transmission output flange area)

 cracks or breaks or otherwise allows bolt loosening; this has been known to happen well after assembly.

 the later, slightly shorter bolts,

 withOUT lockwashers.
 I use blue Loctite on already cleaned

 It is acceptable to tighten those bolts by hand without a torque wrench.
 You do not have to use as much as 29 footpounds, which is a maximum....and somewhat less is OK.
 If you do not use a torque wrench with an adaptor, you can probably get away with using the tool kit wrench, which is a 12 point box wrench style, and use "a good grunt" on the bolts using that wrench.

-If you wish to measure the bolts: Measure the bolts threaded area length, do not add the head length.
+If you wish to measure the bolts: Measure the bolts threaded area length.

 book value on the old bolts were 14.5 mm (actually measured